-011 EQ IA Screening Form DISABILITY Physical disability The creation of new facilities will have a N/A Construction may temporarily impact upon N/A A definition of disability under the Sensory Impairment (sight, hearing,) positive impact on all users of the GRREC, N/A building access, parking, signage, etc. Appropriate N/A Equality Act 2010 is available here.
-Mental Health including protected N/A arrangements, including a N/A available Here. - characteristic groups.
+DISABILITY Physical disability The creation of new facilities will have a N/A Construction may temporarily impact upon N/A A definition of disability under the Sensory Impairment (sight, hearing,) positive impact on all users of the GRREC, N/A building access, parking, signage, etc. Appropriate N/A Equality Act 2010 is available here.
+Mental Health including protected N/A arrangements, including a N/A nable note. characteristic groups.
 N/A shuttle bus service, are to be put in place to mitigate such impacts.
 N/A Learning Disability Additionally, the potential of works noise in the area could impact those sensitive to loud noise and action should be taken to avoid excessive noise where possible.
-LGBT Lesbians The creation of new facilities will have a N/A N/A N/A Gay Men positive impact on all users of the GRREC, including protected characteristic groups.
-N/A N/A N/A Bisexual N/A N/A N/A AGE Older People (60 +) The creation of new facilities will have a positive impact on all users of the GRREC, including protected characteristic groups.
+LGBT Lesbians The creation of new facilities will have a N/A N/A N/A Gay Men positive impact on all users of the GRREC, N/A N/A N/A Bisexual including protected characteristic groups.
+N/A N/A N/A AGE Older People (60 +) The creation of new facilities will have a positive impact on all users of the GRREC, including protected characteristic groups.
 N/A Works could temporarily affect all building users.
 Any changes, such as new access or escape routes, should therefore be well communicated for older people.
-Additionally, the potential of works noise in the area could impact those sensitive to loud noise and action should be taken to avoid N/A
+Additionally, the potential of works noise in the area could impact those sensitive to loud noise and action N/A

-0 IOIAL FQ IA Screening Form excessive noise where possible.
-Cart Corosining Form Younger People (16-25) N/A N/A N/A Children (0-16) N/A The GRREC development works are within the council's Polmadie site which is secured against unauthorised access, including by children.
-Correct safety signage and N/A equipment will be used to mitigate the risks to this group, particularly around laydown and working areas.
-MARRIAGE & CIVIL PARTNERSHIP Women The creation of new facilities will have a positive impact on all N/A N/A N/A Men users of the GRREC, including protected N/A N/A N/A Lesbians characteristic groups.
+Younger People N/A should be taken to avoid excessive noise where possible.
+N/A N/A (16-25) Children (0-16) N/A The GRREC development works are within the council's Polmadie site which is secured against unauthorised access, including by children.
+Correct safety signage and equipment will be used to mitigate the risks to this group, particularly around laydown and working areas.
+N/A MARRIAGE & CIVIL PARTNERSHIP Women The creation of new facilities will have a positive impact on all N/A N/A N/A Men users of the GRREC, including protected N/A N/A N/A Lesbians characteristic groups.
 N/A N/A N/A Gay Men N/A N/A N/A PREGNANCY & MATERNITY Women The creation of new facilities will have a positive impact on all users of the GRREC, including protected characteristic groups.
-N/A N/A N/A RELIGION & BELIEF A list of religions used in the census is See note The creation of new facilities will have a positive impact on all users of the GRREC, N/A N/A N/A
+N/A N/A N/A RELIGION & BELIEF See note The creation of new facilities will have a N/A N/A N/A